TimurFilchenko/minievent/README.md

 Returns the current MiniEvent instance.

----

 once(event, listener)

-Registers a listener that runs only once.
+Registers a listener that executes only once.

-After execution, the listener is automatically removed.

----

 off(event, listener)

-Removes a specific listener from an event.
+Removes a specific event listener.

----

 emit(event, ...args)

-Emits an event and passes arguments to all registered listeners.
+Emits an event and passes arguments to listeners.

-Returns "true" if listeners were found, otherwise returns "false".
+Returns true if listeners exist, otherwise returns false.

----

 clear(event)

-Removes listeners.

-If an event name is provided, only that event will be removed.

-If no argument is provided, all events will be removed.

----
+Removes listeners from an event.

+Without arguments, removes all events.

 has(event)

 Checks whether an event exists.

-Returns a boolean value.

----

 listenerCount(event)

-Returns the number of listeners registered for an event.
+Returns the amount of listeners for an event.

----

 eventCount()

-Returns the number of registered events.
+Returns the amount of registered events.

 Design Principles

-MiniEvent follows several simple principles:
+MiniEvent follows several principles:

-- Keep the implementation small.
-- Avoid unnecessary complexity.
-- Use modern JavaScript features.
-- Provide predictable behavior.
-- Make the API easy to learn.
-- Keep performance consistent.

-Every method has a specific responsibility, making the library easy to maintain and extend.
+Small codebase

+No unnecessary features

+Modern JavaScript standards

+Predictable behavior

+Simple API

+Easy maintenance

+Technical Details

+MiniEvent uses:

+Map for storing events

+Set for storing listeners

+This provides fast lookup, duplicate prevention, and reliable event management.

 Use Cases

 MiniEvent can be used for:

-- Application communication
-- Browser projects
+Browser applications

-- Node.js applications
+Node.js applications

-- Plugin systems
+Plugin systems

-- Game development
-- CLI applications
+CLI tools

+Games

-- Internal event buses
+Internal event buses

-- Modular architectures
+Modular architectures
-- Small JavaScript libraries

-Technical Details

-MiniEvent uses "Map" for storing events and "Set" for storing listeners.

-This approach provides:

-- Fast event lookup.
-- Automatic prevention of duplicate listeners.
-- Simple listener management.
-- Reliable cleanup behavior.

-During event emission, listeners are safely copied before execution.
-This allows listeners to remove themselves or modify subscriptions without breaking the event cycle.

 Philosophy

-MiniEvent is built around the idea that a useful library does not need to be large.
+MiniEvent is built around simplicity.

-A small, focused, and well-designed tool can often be easier to use and maintain than a large framework with many unnecessary features.
+A small and focused library can be easier to understand, maintain, and use than a large solution with unnecessary complexity.

-MiniEvent provides only what is needed for event-driven programming and avoids adding features that do not belong in a minimal event emitter.

 License